rpeszek/my-blogs/posts/2022-01-09-ts-types-part4.md

 verySafePush(true, unklist, unkstr) //this is risky and will not compile!
 ```

 We have discussed problems with the TS approach to variance in the [_add_blank_target previous installment](2022-01-03-ts-types-part3.html#variance-problems).
-We have a DIY approach to fight back.
+We have a DIY approach to fight back!

 The linked github repo has an existentially typed version of `safePush` that has just one top level type variable.
 That version is more cumbersome to use.
 TS ends up not working well with it.